inikishev/beat-manipulator/README.md

 - libraries used - `madmom` for beat detection, `librosa` and `pedalboard.io` for import/export, `numpy` for some effects
 - this was coded by Big ounce, gort and Quandale dingle
 - will work on python 3.9 and 3.8, maybe lower.
 It should work on higher versions as well, but madmom doesn't.

+# Installing requirements
+### pip
+- `pip install numpy cython soundfile ffmpeg-python pedalboard`
+- `pip install madmom`
+### conda
+- you need conda forge channel: `conda config --append channels conda-forge`
+- some requirements are pip only, so you might want to create a new environment
+- `conda install pip cython mido numpy scipy soundfile ffmpeg`
+- `pip install madmom pedalboard`
+- You will have exactly 2 pip packages, madmom and pedalboard, all dependencies will be from conda.